kaboc/pot/packages/pottery/README.md

 ### DevTools extension

 This package includes the DevTools extension.

-Run your app in debug mode with Flutter 3.16 or newer and open the DevTools.
+To use the extension, run your app in debug mode with Flutter 3.16 or newer and open the DevTools.

 <img src="https://github.com/kaboc/pot/assets/20254485/2a9f6a28-244f-44cc-bc9e-87b958ff4a36">